Low-Congestion Shortcuts without Embedding: Tree-Restricted Shortcuts

-Next, we explain how to use tree-restricted shortcuts to distributedly compute the Minimum Spanning Tree (MST) on genus-$g$ graphs.
+Next, we explain how to use tree-restricted shortcuts to distributedly compute the MST on genus-$g$ graphs.
 Similarly to \cite{gh2016lowcongestion}, we incorporate the shortcuts into the classic 1926 algorithm of Boruvka~\cite{Boruvka26}.

-\begin{lemma} Given a genus-$g$ graph with $n$ nodes and diameter $D$, there is a distributed algorithm that computes the Minimum Spanning Tree in $O(gD\log^2D\log^2 n)$ rounds. \end{lemma} For completeness we give a brief proof outline: \begin{proof}

-Boruvka's algorithm runs in $O(\log n)$ phases.
-Each phase starts with a partition of the graph into connected parts and a computed MST for each part.
+\begin{corollary} Given a genus-$g$ graph with $n$ nodes and diameter $D$, there is a (randomized) distributed algorithm that computes the Minimum Spanning Tree in $O(gD\log^2D\log^2 n)$ rounds with high probability. \end{corollary} For completeness we give a brief proof outline: \begin{proof} Boruvka's algorithm runs in $O(\log n)$ phases.
+Each phase starts with a partition of the graph into connected parts; each part has previously computed the MST on the subgraph induced by the part.
 Initially, the algorithm starts with the trivial partition in which each node is in its own part.
-At each phase, each part $P_i$ suggests a merge along the minimum-weighted edge going out of $P_i$.
+During each phase, each part $P_i$ suggests a merge along the minimum-weighted edge going out of $P_i$.
 It is well-known that all such edges belong to some MST.
-By computing a tree-restricted shortcut for each part in $O(gD\log^2D\log n)$ rounds and using our convergecast algorithm on it in $O(gD\log^2 D)$ rounds we can compute the min-weight outgoing edges from each part.
-The only slight technical difficulty that remains is to assign IDs to parts which have merged.
-While we can communicate efficiently within each part, using the previously computed shortcuts, many parts could chain together to form a new part.
-This can be avoided by restricting the merge shapes to be star graphs: each part can become a \textbf{head} or \textbf{tail} with probability $\frac{1}{2}$ and we are only allowed to merge tails to heads.
+By computing a tree-restricted shortcut for each part in $O(gD\log^2D\log n)$ rounds and using our convergecast algorithm on it in $O(gD\log^2 D)$ rounds we can compute the min-weight outgoing edge from each part.
+A slight difficulty remains: many parts could chain together to form a new part, making the assignment of part IDs in the newly merged part difficulty.
+This can be avoided by restricting the merge shapes to be star graphs: each part can independently mark itself as a \textbf{head} or \textbf{tail} with probability $\frac{1}{2}$; we are only allowed to merge tails to heads.
 The number of phases remains $O(\log n)$ as every minimum-weighted outgoing edge will be used for merging with probability at least $\frac{1}{4}$, thus reducing the expected number of parts by a constant. \end{proof}